 Exercise Physiology is a very hands-on critical thinking and problem solving field.
 Lab experience, research opportunities, internships and community outreach activities are critical to your success.
 That’s why we believe you should have plenty of these opportunities at the undergraduate-level, and we offer them.

 Connecting with the discipline, connecting with experts in the field, and connecting with other exercise science students is part of what it means in becoming a professional.
-As a student you may participate in professional activities including attending and presenting in professional conferences as you learn new things and are ready to share your research.
+As a student you may participate in professional activities including attending and presenting at professional conferences as you learn new things and are ready to share your research.
 It is called networking.
 We are part of the Mid-Atlantic Regional Chapter of the American College of Sports Medicine, and each year we “Connect” at the annual meeting in Harrisburg.
 We expect all seniors to attend this meeting, and encourage juniors and anyone else who wishes to attend to do so.
 This meeting provides lots of opportunities to hear talks on a variety of research projects, and learn more about the field of exercise physiology.

 The Run with LoRusso 5K, which is held in the spring, raises money to support the trip to the National ACSM meeting, as well as other special projects or events we may wish to have, such as inviting speakers to campus.
 Plus it’s a lot of fun!